Scholarships & Funding

 College of Liberal Arts Endowed Scholarship

-Eligibility: By the time the award semester begins applicants must have 60 or more hours with 30 hours at UTA, a GPA of 3.85 or above and demonstrated financial need (on a FAFSA form submitted to the financial aid office).
+Eligibility: By the time the award semester begins applicants must have 60 or more hours with 30 hours at UTA, a GPA of 3.85 or above, and demonstrated financial need (according to FAFSA qualifications).
 In other words, students can apply in the spring when they have 50 hours and only 24 at UTA if by the time they will receive the money they will have at least 60 overall and 30 at UTA.

 Shirlee J. and Taylor Gandy Endowed Scholarship